 When it comes to the evolution of the Pinoy haircut, don’t you think it’s time we understand what goes on with the “Barber’s Cut” if we’re going to keep asking for it?

-The typical Filipino man grows up with a signature Pinoy haircut, but scant to no knowledge of any of the other hairstyles we’re going to discuss here.
-We’ll try not to diss the classic “Barber’s Cut,” but we will remind any cavemen out there that we are in the year 2018.
-If you didn’t grow up with #hairgoals for teen idols like Justin Timberlake, David Beckham, or even the F4 trend (and most recently, The Biebs), this primer on the evolution of the Pinoy haircut might come in handy for your next trip to the barbershop.
+The typical Filipino man grows up with a signature Pinoy haircut, but with scant to no knowledge of any of the other hairstyles.
+That’s why we’re going to discuss other haircuts and hairstyles here.
+You may be familiar with the “Barber’s Cut,” but aside from this iconic hairscut, we’re going to show you other styles that you can try and experiment with.
+Read on, and this primer on the evolution of the Pinoy haircut might come in handy for your next trip to the barbershop.

 History of Pinoy Haircuts and Hairstyles

 Pre-1920s Pinoy Haircut: The Curtain Haircut, or The Kachupoy

 What is it?
 During its time, it was a slick middle part that even the La Solidaridad boys sported through the revolution.
 It blew up again in the ’90s after Leonardo DiCaprio stole our hearts as Jack, and local teen heartthrobs like Patrick Garcia recreated the ‘do for a Saturday afternoon rom-com series—but this time they laid off on the pomade and gave the look some volume with a casual brush-up style.

 The Modern Take: Hold off on the gloss and go for a matte finish.
 A bit of texture also helps this ‘do look more relaxed and up to date.

 Editor’s tip: Give your curtain haircut a textured, slightly messy look by styling it with TONI&GUY High Definition Spray Wax.